Introduction

 RAID in traditional waterfall approaches

-• Review and update RAID logs at each project milestone
+- Iterate and refine the RAID log at each predetermined project milestone

 Combining RAID with other risk management techniques